 - Adding pop-ups to your eCommerce website.

-For the first two, the idea is this: people have to handover their email address to receive the content.
+For the first two, the idea is this: people have to hand over their email addresses to receive the content.

 However, there’s one crucial thing to remember when collecting any type of customer information — including email addresses: you’ll need to be GDPR-compliant, if the people are based in the EU.

 Once you’ve got your list of loyal subscribers, it’s time to let your creativity run free.

 Generally speaking, eCommerce email marketing follows a simple methodology.
 You’ll need to create a set of welcome emails that send automatically, and walk new subscribers through key information that’ll push them towards a conversion.